 For a conceptual overview of flows, see Controlling how a proxy executes with flows.

 This topic describes how to create conditional flows and add logic (policies) to flows at a high level.
 The art of creating conditions involves more detail than what's covered in this topic.
-For that detail, see Managing proxy state with flow variables and Flow variables and conditions.
+For that detail, see Overview of flow variables and Conditions with flow variables.

 Attaching policies to flows